Retirement Planning to Make Better Use of Your Home Equity

 Based on your financial planning, you can roll over all or part of your home equity into a new home, invest your equity into other investments to provide supplemental income and/or reduce your monthly living expenses, while enjoying the lifestyle you have longed for.

 Often retirees want to downsize into a home that better suits them.
 And your new lifestyle may require you to move to a new area.
 After all, if you want to go fishing every day, you need to live near water...
 If you have a good amount of equity in your current home, you can sell your home without paying capital gains taxes on $250,000 of gain, if you are single or $500,000, if you are married filing jointly and buy a home that better fits your needs wherever you want to be.

 Reverse Mortgage Re-Fi to make Income Producing Investments

-Or another option, if you want to remain in your home, is to refinance your home with a reverse mortgage, so there is no monthly loan payment (Principal and Interest) and use your equity, now converted to cash, to make sound investments like annuities or T-Bills that will provide you supplemental income for years to come or use this money for whatever purpose you choose.
+Or another option, if you want to remain in your home, is to refinance your home with a reverse mortgage, so there is no monthly loan payment (Principal and Interest) and use your equity, now converted to cash, to make sound investments like annuities or T-Bills that will provide you supplemental income for years to come or use this money to buy rental property to generate steady income or for whatever purpose you choose.